-When you decide to use OAuth2, you must change default HTTP Basic authorization setting.
+When you decide to use OAuth2, you must change default HTTP Basic authentication setting.
 Otherwise OAuth2 will not work.
-It is for enabling OAuth2 acces for /api/ endpoints but still keep HTTP Basic protection for the Baculum API panel pages.
+It is all about enabling OAuth2 acces to /api/ endpoints but still keeping the HTTP Basic protection for the Baculum API panel pages.

-For Apache the change is about switching in Baculum API Apache config the Location tag from / to /api/page.
+For Apache this change consists in replacing in the Baculum API Apache config the Directory tag /usr/share/baculum/htdocs into Location tag /panel